 Sounds good, right?

 By this I mean places that you don’t use daily – such as the garage, loft, basement etc…

 When I used to declutter with clients in their homes, I found that the loft was especially draining people.

-The reason?
 You know it’s there.
 Whether you see it daily or not.

 And the loft is literally weighing down on your head until it’s sorted out.

 So – declutter these spaces and feel lighter!

 Think about when you see a showroom for a new house.